core-wg/transport-indication/draft-ietf-core-transport-indication.md

 it requests AAAA records through DNS and look them up in a host file.

-This document extends this and registers the `_coap` and `_coaps` attrleaf labels in {{iana-underscored}}, using the pattern described as described in {{Section 10.4.5 of RFC9460}}
+This document extends this and registers the `_coap` and `_coaps` attrleaf labels in {{iana-underscored}}
-and thus enabling the use of SVCB records.
+using the pattern described as described in {{Section 10.4.5 of RFC9460}}, and thus enables the use of SVCB records.
 This path is chosen over the creation of a new SVCB RR pair "COAP" / "COAPS" because it is considered unlikely that DNS implementations would update their code bases to apply SVCB behavior;
 this assumption will be revisited before registration.